 Schools that promote the health and well-being of pupils are also more likely to create an effective learning environment.
 Counselling is a skilled way of helping young people with personal and developmental issues and difficulties.
+There are many online services like https://www.myparesource.com/ which help the parents understand and tackle otherwise stressful situation.
 It gives individuals an opportunity to explore, discover and clarify ways to live in a more satisfying and resourceful way.
 Counselling offers young people the opportunity to increase self-awareness, develop personal resources and an understanding of their own problems, as well as to develop strategies to cope with change.

 The counsellor will be aware of and involved in the needs, demands, policies and practices within the school, and be a supportive part of the school community.
 The counsellor will also be professionally independent, which is particularly important when dealing with complex domestic issues, and will serve as a point of reference for pastoral leads.